eggnogdb/emapper-benchmark/README.md

   emapper_hmm/
   emapper_diamond/
 ```

-Each directory contains a `run.sh` script with the command lines used to generate all data.

 To re-run the whole benchmark analysis, decompress all 4 directories under
 within this repository, and execute `benchmark.py`, which will generate a